Jacobo91/jacoflix/README.md

 3. instantiated the class constructor with the proper arguments for creating the recommended section

-4. add searchbar (works by gender - no name search added due to limited requests available uppon the API subscription plan so results are also restricted to only 20-)(would probably add a show more button than adds by 10 requests up to 40-)
+4. add searchbar (works by gender - no name search added due to limited requests available uppon the API subscription plan so results are also restricted.

 5 PENDIND: add rating to each item

-6 fix bug so the fetched data when pressing the nav buttons dont add up, but deletes the previous and add the fetched